mevdschee/php-crud-api/README.md

 The database authentication middleware defines three new routes:

     method path       - parameters                      - description
     ---------------------------------------------------------------------------------------------------
-    POST   /register  - username + password      - adds a user with given username and password POST   /login     - username + password      - logs a user in by username and password POST   /logout    -                          - logs out the currently logged in user GET    /me        -                          - returns the user as which you're currently logged in
+    GET    /me        -                                 - returns the user that is currently logged in POST   /register  - username, password              - adds a user with given username and password POST   /login     - username, password              - logs a user in by username and password POST   /password  - username, password, newPassword - updates the password of the logged in user POST   /logout    -                                 - logs out the currently logged in user

 A user can be logged in by sending it's username and password to the login endpoint (in JSON format).
 The authenticated user (with all it's properties) will be stored in the `$_SESSION['user']` variable.